Giant Planet Evolution with MESA: Equation of state details

 The partial derivatives of the density with respect to pressure and temperature are

 The adiabatic temperature gradient for the mixture is calculated using the triple-product rule as

 where the partial derivatives of the entropy with respect to pressure and temperature are

-The other required quantities related to derivatives are calculated using the two pressure derivatives and the adiabatic temperature gradient (by employing the triple-product rule and Maxwell relations; see, e.g., \citet{1994sipp.book.....H}).
+The other required quantities related to derivatives are calculated using the two pressure derivatives and the adiabatic temperature gradient (by employing the triple-product rule and Maxwell relations; see, for example, \citet{1994sipp.book.....H}).
 The specific heat capacities at constant pressure and volume are

 The adiabatic indices $\Gamma_1$ and $\Gamma_3$ are calculated as

 The three remaining partial derivatives are

 While the following three quantities are generally not relevant for standard giant planet evolution models, for completeness, we attempt to approximate them as well as possible given the current tabulated equations of state.